 Online Language Learning

-Many of the language apps like Duolingo offer Portuguese, but beware–it’s Brazilian Portuguese, which is not the same as European Portuguese.
-So, here are three of my favorite online resources for learning the language:
+Many language apps like Duolingo offer Portuguese, but beware—it’s Brazilian Portuguese, which is not the same as European Portuguese.
+And if you are brand new to the language, it makes sense to start with European Portuguese (if you know Brazilian Portuguese, good for you–you’ll be 90% there).
+Here are three of my favorite online resources for learning the language:

 Read about Portugal

-Here are a few book recommendations (yes, affiliate links) if you plan to visit, or more importantly are considering moving to, Portugal.
+Here are a few book recommendations (yes, affiliate links, see below) if you plan to visit or move to Portugal.
 Get to know the history, the people, and why I think Fernando Pessoa is one of the finest writers of the last century.
 I will add to this list over time.

 - The Book of Disquiet: The Complete Edition by Fernando Pessoa.
 The Portuguese modernist master, this work can be read starting from any place in the book.
 It’s a spectacular literary achievement—a surreal waking dreamscape narrated by Pessoa’s many heteronyms.

 - The First Global Village by Martin Page.
-Learn how this tiny country had huge influence on the entire world (tea time in Britain, anyone?)
+Learn how this tiny country had a huge influence on the entire world

 - The Portuguese: A Modern History by Barry Hatton.
 A portrait of the country and its people.